banner-hero

 Bardiya National Park

-Bardiya is a quite jungle environment with a low presence of human in compare to Chitwan.
+Bardiya is a quiet jungle environment with a low human presence compared to Chitwan.
 Fewer tourists make it to stay in a more raw and authentic form.
-It is greater in the sense of exploration for untouched wildlife and biodiversity.
+It is greater in terms of exploration of untouched wildlife and biodiversity.
 It is ideal for nature enthusiasts and the naturalist personnel to explore Bardiya.

 Chitwan National Park

-Chitwan is more of a vibrant tourism scene and stays more crowded than Bardiya.
-It has established safari infrastructure as well is too accessible environment than Bardiya.
-It is more recommended for first-time visitors and those who want to explore the natural ecosystem as well as the vibrant interaction of humans.
+Chitwan has a more vibrant tourism scene and stays more crowded than Bardiya.
+It has established safari infrastructure and a more accessible environment than Bardiya.
+It is more recommended for first-time visitors and those who want to explore the natural ecosystem as well as the vibrant human interactions.

 Accommodation and Facilities